Everything You’ve Ever Wanted to Know About Financial Planning

 Talking money isn’t easy.
-If you’re the kind of person who logs into your bank account with eyes closed or you’ve ever experienced that particular breed of dreadful panic when an unfamiliar bill arrives in the mail or your phone rings from an unknown number…you know what we mean.
-Thankfully, the women behind Mana Financial Life Design are here to help.
+If you’re the kind of person who logs into your bank account with eyes closed or experiences that particular breed of dreadful panic when an unfamiliar bill arrives in the mail…well, you’re certainly not alone.
+Thankfully, Cristina Livadary and Stephanie Bucko from Mana Financial Life Design are here to help.
+With a clean slate and a refreshed mindset, we’re starting 2021 off with some financial guidance in the form of money-saving tips, budget-friendly basics, and mantras meant for every type of spender.
 Read on for their comprehensive guide to saving, investing, and getting your finances in order, anxiety-free.

 There are tons of surveys that show that a vast majority of Americans spend more than they make and are not saving enough.
 When someone wants to make a change to their spending—to stop living paycheck-to-paycheck—Mana recommends these steps:

 - Rip & Tan: The realities of Covid-19 pushed a lot of our financial goals by the wayside.
 What can we do to get back on track and set ourselves up for financial success as we enter the new year?

 Mana: We see a lot of people’s finances, so we understand intimately that last year was merciless in some ways—job loss and financial insecurity upending our routines and lifestyles.
 2020, however, didn’t play out for everyone that way.
 Some Americans had a hugely positive year when it came to their finances—savings rates are higher than normal and household net worths increased.
 We have some clients who bought houses and others who saw their companies going public—huge financial wins.
 No matter where you are currently, your goals are unique to you and it’s still possible to achieve them, even amidst a global financial crisis.